-There are some restrictions on the way you can use images from the British Library and you may need to clear permissions before you can use them in the way you want
+There are some restrictions on the way you can use images from the British Library.
+You may need to clear permissions before you can use them in the way you want.

 - Published date:

-If you want to reproduce the images you’ve ordered from us, for example in a publication or broadcast, you must apply for Permissions from the Library.
-You may also have to clear permission with the rights holder of the material you want to reproduce, if it’s still in copyright or contains copyrighted material.
+If you want to reproduce the images you’ve ordered from us, for example in a publication or broadcast, you'll need to apply for permission from the Library.
+You may also have to clear permission with the rights holder of the material you want to reproduce if it’s still in copyright or contains copyrighted material.

 You can apply for permissions from the British Library through our online form.

 The Library will charge a fee for permission to reproduce our collections.
 This will be negotiated on a case-by-case basis based on our current permission fees schedule.